enketo/enketo-express/README.md

 The easiest way to start the app in development and debugging mode with livereload is with `grunt develop`.

+### Browser support

+Only the latest modern browser versions are officially supported.
+The exception is with iOS browsers.
+Largely, due to Apple's restrictions on third-party browsers, Chrome does not work properly with _offline-capable_ forms.
+We expect the iOS situation to improve somewhat in the future and are patiently waiting for this.

+**Enketo endeavors to show a helpful (multi-lingual) error message on unsupported browsers when the form is loaded to avoid serious issues.
+E.g. Chrome users on iOS will be recommended to switch to Safari when necessary.**

 ### Differences with [enketo/enketo-legacy](https://github.com/enketo/enketo-legacy)

 See [this doc](./doc/differences.md)